 The pressed patterns from 1845 through 1865 evolved from plain, to geometric, to ribbed, and realistic and the number of forms available in each of the patterns increased.
 On the left is an early Argus pattern egg cup.
 (Read about egg cups HERE.)

-The earlier pieces were quite heavy, and as the glass making techniques improved, the amount of glass invested in each piece was less and the walls of the Above are a plate, egg cup,
+The earlier pieces were quite heavy, and as the glass making techniques improved, the amount of glass invested in each piece was less and the walls of the Above forms, a plate, egg cup,

 wine goblet & bar tumbler in Bellflower pattern ca 1850.

-A set of flint stems in Ashburton pattern by the
+Flint stems in Ashburton pattern by the

 New England Glass Co. ca 1860s.
-From left, cordial, wine & water goblets
+From left, cordial 3 1/2" tall, wine 4 1/2" tall & water goblet 6 1/4" tall

 .